75,635 pupils write 2019 NCEE into 104 Unity Schools – The Sun Nigeria

 The Minister of Education, Mallam Adamu Adamu and top officials of NECO monitored the 2019 NCEE in some selected schools in Abuja.

-In Lagos, about 15,000 primary school pupils wrote the 2019 NCEE in some accredited schools.
+In Lagos, about 15,000 primary school pupils wrote the examination in some accredited schools.

 As early as 8.00am some parents and teachers with their candidates arrived the schools while some reported late.